Typesetting is Back

 Bad quote spacing comes to mind.
 Many of the best typefaces are poorly spaced.
 Some revivals are copied straight from metal that was never kerned.
 You don’t get points for being faithful to an unfinished design.
 Many designers operate with the view that a particular typeface is safe to use provided enough other people are also using that face.
 Unless you’re intricately focused on typography, it will take more than a decade working as a graphic designer to begin seeing typographic detail of any fidelity.

 Your readers are affected by typographic details, regardless of their “seeing” them — regardless of you seeing them.
 Having a typesetter dedicated to smoothing all of the tiny inconsistencies is immensely valuable for a brand.
-Why opt out?

 We have all heard the quote “Good designers copy, great designers steal” which was, you know, stolen from Picasso.
-Copying is a fast way to get up and running but flatly following trends short circuits understanding.
+Copying is a fast way to get up and running but flatly following trends cancels understanding.
 The result is blind faith in the latest thing.
 Let’s be clear, some really great design has been made this way and we all used this exact same approach to learn how to design.
-But typographically speaking, stealing manifests as a font that seemingly sets itself through infatuation with a certain style and that’s where the learning often stops.
+But typographically speaking, stealing manifests as a font that seemingly sets itself through an infatuation with a certain style and that’s where the knowhow stops.
 One of the best graphic designers of our time, who shall remain unmaned, once told me that an optimal line height is set so “the ascenders and descenders almost touch, but not quite.”
 Yikes.

 Consider using a typesetter: